mkuf/prind/README.md

 ### Multiple Webcams
 The Ustreamer Service is already templated to be easily reused for multi-webcam Setups.
 To add a new Ustreamer Service, simply add the following snippet to ``docker-compose.override.yaml``.
-Notice, that all service names, container names and traefik labels need to be unique.
+Notice, that all service names, container names and traefik labels need to be unique while the right side of the passed Device (`:/dev/webcam`) always stays the same.
 Hence replace webcam2 with webcam3 and so on for every webcam you add and update the physical device that gets passed to the container.
 ```yaml
   webcam2: